auth0/auth0-mcp-server/README.md

 > - You've logged out from a previous session
 > - You want to switch to a different tenant
 > - Your token has expired
+>
+> The `run` command will automatically check for token validity before starting the server and will provide helpful error messages if authentication is needed.

 ### Session Management